Close

 Scholarship Eligibility and Failure to Meet Enrollment Requirements

-Students who do not meet enrollment requirements during the fall term may be eligible to have fall funds deferred to the spring semester.
-If the student remains ineligible in the spring semester, the scholarship will be canceled.
+Students who do not meet enrollment requirements during the fall term may be eligible to have their fall scholarship funds deferred to the spring semester.
+If the student remains ineligible during the spring semester, the scholarship will be canceled.
+Please note that any movement of funds is subject to the specific terms and conditions of the scholarship.

-Students who receive a disbursement when meeting the enrollment requirements and later drop units below that threshold may have their scholarship canceled.
+Students who receive a scholarship disbursement while meeting enrollment requirements and later drop below the required unit threshold may have their scholarship eligibility affected.
 Census dates serve as the cutoff for determining eligibility.

-• Drop in units after fall census: scholarship eligibility is unaffected.
+• Drop in units on or after fall census:

-• Drop in units after spring census: scholarship eligibility is unaffected.
+• Drop in units on or after spring census:

 Scholarship Eligibility and Failure to Meet GPA Requirements